branflake2267/Sandbox/README.md

       </plugin>
   ```

+##Maven Generated site information
+You can find a copy of the maven generated site information [here](http://www.kindleit.net/maven_gae_plugin/) and [here](http://maven-gae-plugin.github.com/maven-gae-plugin/).

 ##Boilerplate / Archetypes
 [JAppStart](http://code.google.com/p/jappstart) is a very complete jump start for java GAE developers.
 [Spring Roo](http://www.springsource.org/roo) is also a great tool for setting up all the boilerplate code.